micro-irfan/barcoder_generator/README.md

 ```

 This will generate 300000 random sequences with a length of 20.
 It will random sampled 20 times with a 10000 sample size.
 Hammding distance of less than 0.4 * l = 8 is removed into another seperate file for post-processing.
 HD argument can receive percentage in floating number (ie. HD < 1) or receive integers ie. HD > 1.
 Optional arguments are Number of Core (default is 1) and Prefix for file name.
 In this case, it uses 3 CPU cores and file names are prefix with 300k_20l.

+It took 40 minutes to run the code above.